NZMSA/2021-introduction-to-general-software-development/html-css-javascript/README.md

 # Intro to HTML, CSS, and Javascript

 ## Introduction
 This workshop is designed for people who have little or no experience in HTML, CSS and JavaScript.
-These languages and concepts will help you pickup ReactTS and web development 💻 which is required in every phase
+These languages and concepts will help you pickup ReactTS and web development :computer: which is required in every phase.

 We will be going through the basics of HTML, CSS and JavaScript to develop a simple webpage.